tpb1908/CWDoc/doc_gen.md

 - AUTHORIZATION_TOKEN_FORMAT - A format string used when inserting the authorization key into a header

 Next we have the headers themselves.
-Asheaders are key value pairs, they are represented as string to string maps.
+As headers are key value pairs, they are represented as string to string maps.

 We then have the ```SEGMENT_``` constants.
 These are segments of the API paths which are used across numerous different API requests.